OperationCode/operationcode_old_site/CONTRIBUTING.md

 * No trailing whitespace.
 Blank lines should not have any space.
 * a = b and not a=b.
 * Follow the conventions you see used in the source already.
+* If in doubt, use ruby style guide, https://github.com/bbatsov/ruby-style-guide

 Inline Documentation Guidelines: